Jocomol/weatherstation/README.md

 **Currently Unused**

 ### devtest.sh
-The script to test the whole Wheaterstation.
-Will be moved to wheaterstation/development later.
+The script to test the whole weatherstation.
+Will be moved to weatherstation/development later.

 ### install.sh
-The installation script of the whole Wheaterstation.
+The installation script of the whole weatherstation.